- This post contains affiliate links. Read more here.

 Many of us who have more than one dog have seen our canine family members become depressed after the loss of another dog or feline buddy in the family.
-A quick internet search will bring up stories and images of dogs mourning their deceased owners all over the world, like Shep, Hachiko, or Greyfriars Bobby, dogs who mourned the loss of their deceased owners for years, becoming legendary for their devotion.
+A quick internet search will bring up stories and images of dogs mourning their deceased owners all over the world, like Shep, Hachiko, or Greyfriars Bobby, dogs who became legendary for their devotion.

 Dog emotions are an interesting topic of debate among researchers.
-While the general consensus by science is that dogs don’t experience complex emotions such as pride, shame, guilt or contempt, it turns out that grief is something they can and do experience.
+While the general consensus seems to be that dogs don’t experience complex emotions such as pride, shame, or contempt, it turns out that grief is something they can and do experience.
 For a deeper exploration of dog emotions, we highly recommend the groundbreaking book Inside of a Dog: What Dogs See, Smell, and Know by acclaimed researcher Alexandra Horowitz.

 1. Go on more walks.

 Something that will help you both is extra time together in the form of walks or trips to the park.

 If your dog is moping and hiding, not eating, avoiding activity, or acting out in any other way, make an appointment with your vet to rule out any medical issues.

 If your dog becomes clingy or whiny, be careful not to encourage this behavior by overcompensating (for instance, offering high-value foods or treats at mealtimes can create a finicky eater).
 As veterinarian Justine Lee writes in Prevention, you want to comfort your pet and allow her time to grieve, while also keeping up her normal routine.
 This includes her accustomed meals, mealtimes, walks, and naps.

 4. Give them a reminder of their lost loved one.

 Comfort can mean letting your dog sleep with the other dog’s blanket or toy, or, in the case of a human loss, with a t-shirt or other article of clothing.